AlfonsoLRz/PointCloudRendering/README.md

 # Large Point Cloud Rendering   ![c++](https://img.shields.io/github/languages/top/AlfonsoLRz/PointCloudRendering) ![numpy](https://img.shields.io/badge/imgui-1.82-green.svg) ![license](https://img.shields.io/badge/license-MIT-blue.svg)
-This project is intended for fast rendering of large point clouds in OpenGL through compute shaders, providing an interface for visualizing them with a high rate of frames per second (FPS).
-This work is mainly based on the research of Markus Schütz, though further operations are here enabled.
+This work is intended to provide a fast rendering of large point clouds in OpenGL using compute shaders.
+It is built over an interface based on ImGui for easing the opening and visualization of large point clouds with a high rate of frames per second (FPS).
+This work is implemented from the research of Markus Schütz.

 <p align="center">
   <img src="Assets/Images/AbstractComposition.png" width="800px" alt="PointCloudRenderingIntro">